M-Media-Group/le-chat/docs/src/content/docs/participants.md

 $users = User::whereHasUnreadMessages(7, true)->get(); // unread messages sent in the last 7 days, including system messages
 ```

+Le Chat will not consider deleted messages as unread, so if a message was deleted, it will not be counted as unread.

 ## Getting a personal chatroom
 You can retrieve a "personal chatroom" for a participant, which is a chatroom that only contains that participant.
 This is useful for sending notifications or system messages that are not part of any other chatroom.